XiaoleiLiuBio/G2P/README.md

 ```
 jar: executive software
-GWAS: gwas pipeline that you want to use
+GWAS: command line used for running gwas of the first phenotype
-sp: the first phenotype file, don't add the file path
+sp: the first phenotype file, the file path is not needed
 ```

 # Method Evaluation